draftverify/draftverify.com/index.md

       "name":"How does DraftVerify help my team?",
       "acceptedAnswer":{
         "@type":"Answer",
-        "text":"DraftVerify removes guesswork for staff with clear tags on the keg, the line, and the faucet.
+        "text":"DraftVerify removes guesswork for staff with clear tags on the NA keg, the NA line, and the NA faucet.
 When paired with digital checks, it also creates a simple record of when lines were last confirmed."
       }
     },
     {